Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Visual regression testing with Applitools Eyes.

-- Enhancing Selenium with AI plugins for resilient automation.
+- Selenium augmented with AI plugins for resilient automation.

 Module 11: AI for Defect Prediction and Analysis

-- Predictive test selection using Launchable and Sealights.
+- Predictive test selection with Launchable and Sealights.

 - Failure clustering and anomaly detection with ReportPortal.